 - Planning and/or LBC are granted.
 This may be after a few rounds of queries.
 Allow three months for this process.

 - Take advice on the need for a subsequent Building Warrant (Scotland) or Building Control Approval (England and Wales) application.
 Not all work requires this.

-- Have final fully detailed drawings created.
+- Have final fully detailed architectural and engineering drawings created by the relevant professionals.
 How detailed depends on where you are.
 Generally in Scotland more detail is required.

 - Apply for Building Warrant/Building Control Approval, if required (see #9).
 Allow three months for this in Scotland.

 - Meanwhile, get at least three builders to tender using the drawings from #10.

 - Start on site once Warrant is granted (Scotland) or whenever you like after notifying your local council you want to start (England and Wales).

 - Carry out the building work.
 Keep and eye on costs and the quality of your builder’s work.